ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - formula1
       - hiking
     image: /img/aubrey-oldham.jpg
-    bio: Aubrey is our recently promoted Production Supervisor who brings a valuable wealth of knowledge and experience to the team with his phenomenal 40 years in the electronics industry.
-His role covers supervising 15 cable assembly operators, overseeing quality inspection, and proactively looking for areas to improve efficiencies.
-When he isn't busy on production, Aubrey enjoys his sporting passion of Motorsport - in particular Rallying, and he also likes to attend charity events to support many worthwhile causes.
+    bio: >-
+      Aubrey is one of our Production Manager, bringing an incredible 40 years of experience in the electronics industry to the team.
+His expertise is instrumental in leading his team whilst driving continuous improvement to enhance operational efficiencies.

+      When he isn't busy on production, Aubrey enjoys walking, swimming, and motorsports, along with spending quality time with his family, including his stepdaughters and three grandchildren.
+He is also a passionate supporter of various charitable events and causes, always eager to give back to the community.
   - name: Amanda Freeman
     jobtitle: Accounts Manager
     bio: >-